 After The Corps

 Our alumni network is a collective force for change.
 Lifelong educators, school system leaders, medical professionals, and public policy advocates work in tandem to enact change across sectors.
-In the last 5 years alone, 42 TFA alumni have been named to the Forbes 30 Under 30 list.
+In the last five years alone, 42 TFA alumni have been named to the Forbes 30 Under 30 list.

 After the corps, career paths are limitless, and our alumni can be found making an impact in virtually every sector.
 Thousands of alumni lead in business, policy, law, or have launched entrepreneurial ventures.